Flow equation approach to singular stochastic PDEs: Statement of the result

 and the scaling limit $\varPhi_0:=\lim_{\sUV\searrow0}\varPhi_\sUV$ solves the following linear SPDE

 Obviously the above triviality result is of little interest because of the restrictive assumption $\dim(\lambda)>0$. \end{example}

-\begin{rem} If $\sigma\in[3,4)$, then depending on the choice of $\dim(\lambda)>0$ there are other relevant force coefficients not violating the symmetries of the equation, for example $f^{1,5,0}_\sUV$.
+\begin{rem} If $\sigma\in[8/3,4)$, then depending on the choice of $\dim(\lambda)>0$ there are other relevant force coefficients not violating the symmetries of the equation, for example $f^{1,5,0}_\sUV$.
 If $\sigma\geq \rdim=4$, then the number of possible relevant force coefficients is not bounded and no universality result is expected. \end{rem}

 \begin{rem} If the spatial dimension $\rdim$ equals $4$, as assumed above, then our technique allows to renormalize the singular SPDE~\eqref{eq:spde_example} in the whole range of subcriticality $\sigma\in(2,4]$ (for $\sigma>4$ the above equation is not singular).
 If $\rdim=3$, then the SPDE~\eqref{eq:spde_example} is singular and sub-critical for $\sigma\in(3/2,3]$.
-Because of the long-range character of the fractional heat kernel in the case $\rdim=3$ our method covers only the range $\sigma\in(5/3,3]$.
-In general our method needs the following assumption $\ceil{\sigma}-1>\sigma-2\dim(\lambda)$. \end{rem}
+In the case $\rdim=3$ our method covers only the range $\sigma\in(5/3,3]$.
+In general, for $\sigma\notin2\bN_+$ because of the long-range character of the fractional heat kernel our method needs the following assumption $\ceil{\sigma}-1>\sigma-2\dim(\lambda)$, see Assumption~\ref{ass:infrared}. \end{rem}

 \begin{rem} For $\rdim=3$ and $\sigma=2$ the singular SPDE~\eqref{eq:spde_example} coincides with the dynamical $\Phi^4_3$ model.
 For $\rdim=3$ and $\sigma\in(21/11,2)$ the renormalization problem for the SPDE~\eqref{eq:spde_example} is very similar to the renormalization problem for the dynamical $\Phi^4_3$ model and was solved in~\cite{gubinelli2018pde} using paracontrolled calculus.
 Different types of non-local singular SPDEs were previously studied in~\cite{gubinelli2015,ignat2019,chiarini2019,ignat2020}.
 However, the non-local SPDEs considered in these references are not close to criticality. \end{rem}